Eyesore123/blog-app/README.md

 Automated backups - Php scripts are used for controlling backups.
 Cron jobs are set up with GitHub Actions to back up the db in regular intervals.

 Postgres admin panel is added to make the backend adjustments easier.
 Backend admin can run scripts, make changes to users and tables, create new admins etc. Only admin has access to the admin panel and scripts.

 Blog still needs some work, though, including:

-1. Post translation save to database and fetch for translated posts
+1. Post translation save to database and fetch for translated posts (partially done)
-2. Language toggle to navbar (global translations and post translations)
-3. Advanced features for admin (image size adjustments? etc.)
+2. Advanced features for admin (image size adjustments? etc.)
-4. Email subscription options in admin panel + an improved template for blog post email
+3. A new tab for image management inside admin dashboard.
+Purpose is to create an image library window and manage images that are used inside blog text.
+Now admin can add text images to db only by using the image-browser script, but on the long term it would be nice to control post and text images separately.
-5. Scheduled uploads feature would be nice
+4. Scheduled uploads feature would be nice
-6. Customized emails that look better than the default Laravel emails in comment notiifications and email verifications.
+5. Customized emails that look better than the default Laravel emails in comment notiifications and email verifications.
 Default emails are not bad but could be better.
-7. Profile image features.
+6. Profile image features.
 I added profile image upload as an extra feature, but noticed that image compression would speed up the site a lot, and so it would be nice to add a feature to compress images.
 It would also be nice to have a feature to crop images, and use images in the comment section.
 Without compression I might have to offer images from a selection of smaller size icons.
+   Language toggle to navbar (global translations and post translations).

 ## Deployment